 Which specific click map mobile interactions are included and not included?

 - The following mobile interactions are included in click maps:

 - The following mobile interactions are NOT included in click maps:

 - Scroll and pan

 - Long press

 - iOS flick-close

 Summary of Interactions - Desktop

-Click maps are supported on Windows and Apple OS desktop, but only when a Chrome browser is used by the participant.
-This includes prototypes that you point participants to via the URL Asset.
+Click maps are supported on Windows and Apple OS desktop, but only when a Chrome browser is used by the contributor.
+This includes prototypes that you point contributors to via the URL Asset.

 Which specific click map desktop interactions are included and not included?